Cross-Model Comparative Loss for Enhancing Neuronal Utility in Language Understanding: Experiments

 \subsubsection{Results}

 We present classification performance in Table~\ref{tab:cls}, where the evaluation metrics are Pearson correlation for STS-B, Matthew’s correlation for CoLA, and Accuracy for the others.
-We can see that our model (+ Cmp) comprehensively outperforms the well-tuned baseline BERT$_\mathrm{base}$ and achieves an improvement of 1.33 points (on average), which proves the effectiveness of comparative loss in classification tasks.
-Moreover, our model trained with comparative loss also outperforms the model trained with state-of-the-art R-Drop~\cite{liang2021} by 0.6 points on average, which demonstrates the superiority of comparative loss.
+For models based on BERT$_\mathrm{base}$, we can see that our model (+ Cmp) comprehensively outperforms the well-tuned baseline BERT$_\mathrm{base}$ and achieves an improvement of 1.04 points (on average), which proves the effectiveness of comparative loss in classification tasks.
+Moreover, our model trained with comparative loss also outperforms the model trained with state-of-the-art R-Drop by 0.58 points on average, which demonstrates the superiority of comparative loss.
+For models based on other more advanced RoBERTa$_\mathrm{base}$ and ALBERT$_\mathrm{base}$, we can find consistent improvement.
+In addition, since ALBERT reuses parameters across multiple layers, it has the smallest boostable space for parameter utilization, which is consistent with our observation that comparative loss brings the smallest boost to ALBERT.